Brown-University-Library/newframeworks/README.md

 Clone [the repo from Github](https://github.com/Brown-University-Library/newframeworks).
 Basic commands are [documented in the Hugo docs](https://gohugo.io/getting-started/usage/).
 Follow those instructions to get the site running locally.
 Make your edits (see below).
 Commit those changes and push them up to Github. *Deployment instructions to come!*

 # Content
 The content on the homepage is managed in `data/landing.yaml`.
 All other pages are in Markdown files in `content/docs`.
-Images are put in `assets/images`.
-If you need other kinds of media files saved locally, please create a new folder in assets, e.g., `assets/audio`.
 The icons used throughout the site are Google's [Material Icons](https://fonts.google.com/icons?icon.style=Outlined&icon.set=Material+Symbols).
 To _create_ new content, make sure to use the `hugo new` [command to generate a Markdown file](https://gohugo.io/getting-started/quick-start/#add-content) with useful front matter.

+Images used in content are saved alongside their content.

 ## Markdown
 You can always check the [basic syntax](https://www.markdownguide.org/basic-syntax/) guide.
 If you're more comfortable working with a GUI or want to preview your Markdown, there are a bunch of [tools](https://www.markdownguide.org/tools/) you can use, including [Dillinger's online editor](https://dillinger.io/), and an [add-on for Google Docs](https://workspace.google.com/marketplace/app/docs_to_markdown/700168918607).